iamaldonado/CoreCoronaTask/README.md

 ```

-The implementation is given in the file .cxx by the following lines:
+The function is defined in the file .cxx by the following lines:

 ````md